MassiveNoobie/py-SEO/README.md

 # why
 Hey, how's it going C. C my friend I'm teaching SEO.
 In process i'm giving away all of the tools openly here.

-# lets level with each other
-You don't know seo, and learning it can be a rabbit hole.
-So let me be honest, smack down the main goal for you as a person who wants to do SEO.
+You don't know seo, and learning it can be a rabbit hole, I want to make it easy.

 # seo backlinks
 Backlinks from websites with traffic, intent clicks, from a good website.
 Like YOUTUBE is really good backlinks, and if you're willing to be consistent, perhaps a safer place to gain links.

 Once you establish this link, the blue link, hyper link, do follow, you're in a good place.
 You need these from good websites.

+# negative SEO
-People will pick up on this and do what they can to create "anti-blue links" the anti SEO juice, the anti ranking, they are doing this using a lot of solutions I've created in the past.
+People will pick up on this, they get signals when you do good, and do what they can to hurt you if they can't 1 up you, like making a farm of "anti-ranking links" the anti SEO juice, the anti ranking, they are doing this using a lot of solutions I've created in the past.

 Mostly they funnel RSS feeds to their website, this brings them a limited amount of traffic of people who are savy and wondering "why am I getting a link" oh it's that website.
 And as we sit there trying to figure out if it's real, that company just gained what appeared to be a legit person, someone manually trying to study their page.
 This is engagement.

-# seo RSS reposting studies
+# seo RSS reposting studies on my domain
+It works.
+If you cut out the ones that dont get traffic, and manage the rss feed transformation process enough, it works just fine.

 I created https://tylergarrett.com as a test example, All (41,339) | Published (41,305) | the traffic swells as you get going on this and if you have a good enough looking website, you often trick people into hanging out a little longer.
 I found mixing news in a system I designed was the best practice.
 Then I sneak in some healthy little blue friends, blacklinks to whatever I need to go up or down.

-#why this is a big deal
+#why people seeing your SEO is a big deal
 Yo, people see that C, with websites like moz, ahrefs, etc (companies make money doing the opposite of what google search console does) and they try to down grade you how they know how.
 It's easier to make you go down VS up.

+You can see their seo, moz has a free app you can use 3 times per day. just dont go down the rabbit hole, it gets dark down there and pointless.

 # why py?
-lets face it, python is awesome for running bots on websites to grab information.
+python is awesome for running bots on websites to grab information.

 and we need to study spam websites who are aiming links at your website and trying to harm your website.